As we come to our final Fall Feast, there is much to take in and consider. We experienced revelation, correction, and direction during Rosh Hashanah.

 If the Church is the Bride of Christ, and the bridegroom is Christ Himself, then we must look at our relationship with Him and the renewal of our spirit through the marriage covenant.

-When you step into a covenant relationship with the Lord, He is asking you to meet Him there, under the chuppah.
+When you enter a covenant relationship with the Lord, He asks you to meet Him there, under the chuppah.
 He has a seat prepared for you at His table.
 In Zechariah, the Lord asks us to meet with Him for a powerful divine exchange to renew our covenant.